 For a business expense to be included as a tax deduction, you'd need to prove it was "ordinary" and "necessary" for your business.
 Let's quickly go over what that means exactly for U.S. tax laws.

-For an expense to be considered "ordinary" if it is commonly accepted in your business or trade.
+An expense is "ordinary" if it is commonly accepted in your business or trade.
 A "necessary" expense is one that is helpful and appropriate for your trade or business.
-Travel expenses, consultancy fees, internet bills, state taxes, and staff compensation are all examples of this.
+Examples include:

 Work clothing would only qualify as a deduction if it is in line with industry standards and is necessary to run your business.

-On his hit reality show, "The Apprentice", The Times reported that Trump's business wrote off $70,000 of the cost paid to hairstyling/haircuts from their taxes.
-On top of that, Trump deducted at least $95,464 for the makeup and hairstylist for Ivanka Trump.
-Trump claiming these deductions and lowering his taxable income stirred a lot of controversies because folks questioned the legitimacy of this.
+On his hit reality show "The Apprentice," The Times reported that Trump's business wrote off $70,000 for hairstyling and haircuts on their taxes.
+In addition, Trump deducted at least $95,464 for makeup and hairstyling for Ivanka Trump.
+These deductions lowered his taxable income and stirred controversy because people questioned their legitimacy.

 Trump's tax records were closely monitored during his presidency.
-In addition to his deduction of $70,000, Trump's business wrote off over $2.2 million in property taxes on his New York estate.
+Besides the $70,000 deduction for hairstyling, Trump's business wrote off over $2.2 million in property taxes on his New York estate.

 There's one instance where a judge decided in a U.S. tax court case over if clothing expenses were deductible.
 A West Virginia welder challenged the court's decision to not be able to deduct the cost of steel-toed boots and overalls.
 The court judge saw that the welder was wearing the exact clothing he was seeking to deduct in the courtroom.
 The judge merely asked, "are you at work?" and the ruling was upheld.